dima72/CopyComOauthDelphi/README.md

 # CopyComOauthDelphi

+Copy and CudaDrive services will be discontinued.
+Please use Syncovery file sychronization tool to migrate your files form CopyCom to somewhere else. https://www.syncovery.com

 Example of Oauth with CopyCom in Delphi

 Entry point is function DoAuth, please start from there in order to see where problem happens.